8. AITJ For Calling Out Boxer Hypocrisy In A Shared House? ...Continued

 ADVERTISING

 I started panicking because he is an indoor cat and never goes far.
 I asked my cousins to help me look for him, but it was difficult as there are a lot of orange strays in the area.
 Eventually, my cousin (25M) came up to me and said he had “found him.”
 He pulled what looked to be meat out of a bag, and my heart dropped; I thought he had killed my cat.
-I completely broke down, crying and freaking out in front of everyone.
-(As much as I hate it, both dog and cat still get butchered for meat here but hidden away from the authorities.)

 As it turned out, my cousin was pulling a prank.